anthonyhalim150/Sweepy/README.md

 # 🧹 Sweepy

-> Detect and eliminate dead code and leftover files in your JavaScript, TypeScript, and all your projects — including modules, stylesheets, CSS selectors, package dependencies, exports, media assets, and `.env` keys.
+> Detect and eliminate unused code and leftover files in your JavaScript, TypeScript, and all your projects — including variables, modules, stylesheets, CSS selectors, package dependencies, exports, media assets, aliases, and `.env` keys.

 **Sweepy** is an all-in-one, AST-powered CLI tool for eliminating dead code.
 It helps you find:

 - Unused JavaScript, TypeScript, CSS, and SCSS files
+- Declared but unused variables in source code
 - Unused class, keyframes, and ID selectors in stylesheets
 - Unused `.env` variables
+- Dead or misconfigured alias paths
 - Orphaned image/media assets (PNG, JPG, SVG, WebP)
 - Unreferenced exports and JSX components
 - Dynamically loaded files and runtime imports
-- Unused and undeclared npm dependencies (--detect deps)
+- Unused or undeclared npm dependencies

 Sweepy is built for developers, teams, CI pipelines, and open-source maintainers who want to keep projects clean and efficient.